tcltk/tcl/doc/markdown/binary.md

 : The data is interpreted as *count* 64-bit signed integers represented in the native byte order of the machine running the Tcl script, or as unsigned if **u** is placed immediately after the **m**.
 It is otherwise identical to **w** and **W**.
 To determine what the native byte order of the machine is, refer to the **byteOrder** element of the [tcl\_platform][tclvars] array.

 **f**
 : The data is interpreted as *count* single-precision floating point numbers in the machine's native representation.
 The floating point numbers are stored in the corresponding variable as a list.
 If *count* is "**\***", then all of the remaining bytes in *string* will be scanned.
 If *count* is omitted, then one single-precision floating point number will be scanned.
 The size of a floating point number may vary across architectures, so the number of bytes that are scanned may vary.
 If the data does not represent a valid floating point number, the resulting value is undefined and compiler dependent.
-For example, on a Windows system running on an Intel Pentium processor,
+For example, on a MS-Windows system running on an x86/x64 processor,

     ```
-    binary scan \x3F\xCC\xCC\xCD f var1
+    binary scan \xCD\xCC\xCC\x3F f var1
     ```

     will return **1** with **1.6000000238418579** stored in *var1*.